Containerize and run Nginx with Docker

 Image Designation

-The nginx Docker image is build: . so we specify to build based on the Dockerfile in the same folder as the docker-compose.yml file.
+The nginx Docker image is specified as build: ., indicating that it will be built based on the Dockerfile located in the same directory as the docker-compose.yml file.

 Port number

 The port number of nginx communication is specified by ports.
 The 80 port inside the container is connected to the external 8080 port.
-When connecting from outside the container, if you connect to port 8080, you will be connected to port 80 inside.
+Therefore, when connecting from outside the container, if you connect to port 8080, you will be connected to port 80 inside.

 Directory Designation